 RangeOfSounds.com is reader-supported.
 We may earn a small commission through products purchased using links on this page.

-Is there a world of music with more debate over genre labels than EDM?
+Is there a type of music with more debate over genre labels than EDM?
 I’d estimate there are ten thousand EDM genres at this point.
-As soon as a track invents a new genre, somebody gets on the horn to complain that the second track in that genre is not truly of that genre.
+As soon as a track invents a new genre, somebody gets on Twitter to complain that the second track in that genre is not truly of that genre.
 Maybe there are as many genres as there are EDM tracks all with their own “special” take on the ideal BPM.

 So when talking about how to write in a particular genre, I think it’s necessary to paint with a very broad brush and be vague.
 For example, since Hardstyle was invented in the late 90s, it has evolved and changed.
 It’s crossed over with other genres.
-I’m sure it’s easy to find two hardstyle tracks that sound nothing alike.
-Regardless, we can all agree that this is hardstyle, pure and simple.
+I’m sure it’s easy to find two hardstyle tracks that sound (almost) nothing alike.

 So what makes classic hardstyle?
 It’s a mix of specific musical elements, and overarching attitude and aesthetics.
 I always recommend listening to lots of music when trying to nail an aesthetic down.
 Listen to more tracks by Headhunterz, Wildtylez, and Blademasterz/Brennan Heart and consider that your “required reading.”
 And maybe add a couple “Z”s to your name.
 (Just kidding… maybe.)

 In terms of aesthetics, hardstyle is dark and intense.
-It’s aggressive and it’s not slow, the beat drives.
+It’s aggressive and it’s definitely not slow, the beat drives.
 At various points in hardstyle’s history, the tempo has varied, but it’s always been high as far as EDM is concerned, spanning from 135 up to 160 with the classic styles sitting around 150.
 Before you dive into your production journey it’s a good idea to identify the hardstyle sub-genre you like the most so you know what BPM to target.
 This video offers a great history of the genre with the typical BPM for each:

 In terms of instruments and sounds, there are some specific common elements to get a handle on.
 The biggest is the kick, which could even be called the defining sound of hardstyle music.
 When the kick drops, it removes all doubt about a track’s hardstyle status, and really gets the crowd moving.
 Other than that, hardstyle makes heavy use of saw synths, trance bass, and digital distortion, which is used to create industrial-sounding detuned screeches and whines.